Leo-Simpson/c-lasso/paper/paper.md

 - ***C2* Contrained sparse classification with Huberized Square Hinge loss**:
 This formulation is similar to *C1* but uses the Huberized Square Hinge loss for robust classification with (constrained) sparse $\beta$ vector estimation [@Rosset:2007].

-## Optimization schemes

-The available problem formulations *R1-C2* require different algorithmic strategies for efficiently solving the underlying optimization problem.
-We have implemented four algorithms (with provable convergence guarantees) that vary in generality and are not necessarily applicable to all problems.
-For each problem type, c-lasso has a default algorithm setting that proved to be the fastest in our numerical experiments.

-- **Path algorithms (*Path-Alg*)** :
-This is the default algorithm for non-concomitant problems *R1,R2,C1,C2*.
-The algorithm uses the fact that the solution path along &lambda; is piecewise-affine (as shown, e.g., in [@Gaines:2018]).
-When Least-Squares is used as objective function, we derive a novel efficient procedure that allows us to also derive the solution for the concomitant problem *R3* along the path with little extra computational overhead.

-- **Projected primal-dual splitting method (*P-PDS*)** :
-This algorithm is derived from [@Briceno:2020] and belongs to the class of proximal splitting algorithms.
-It extends the classical Forward-Backward (FB) (aka proximal gradient descent) algorithm to handle an additional linear equality constraint via projection.
-In the absence of a linear constraint, the method reduces to FB.
-This method can solve problem *R1*.
-For the Huber problem *R2*, P-PDS can solve the mean-shift formulation of the problem  [@Mishra:2019].

-- **Projection-free primal-dual splitting method (*PF-PDS*)** :
-This algorithm is a special case of an algorithm proposed in [@Combettes:2011] (Eq.4.5) and also belongs to the class of proximal splitting algorithms.
-The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
-In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.
-This method can solve problem *R1*.
-For the Huber problem *R2*, PF-PDS can solve the mean-shift formulation of the problem [@Mishra:2019].

-- **Douglas-Rachford-type splitting method (*DR*)** :
-This algorithm is the most general algorithm and can solve all regression problems *R1-R4*.
-It is based on Doulgas Rachford splitting in a higher-dimensional product space.
-It makes use of the proximity operators of the perspective of the LS objective [@Combettes:2020.1; @Combettes:2020.2].
-The Huber problem with concomitant scale *R4* is reformulated as scaled Lasso problem with the mean shift [@Mishra:2019] and thus solved in (n + d) dimensions.

 ## Model selections

 Different models are implemented together with the optimization schemes, to overcome the difficulty of choosing the penalization free parameter $\lambda$.